R-T-B/UnityAnalyticsKiller/README.txt

 So, I installed this in gamedata and nothing happened!

 God dang it bobby, read the manual!
 You're supposed to put it in KSPINstall\KSP_x64_Data\Managed, replacing your existing dlls (other Unity games, wherver your telemetry dlls are put them there and replace the originals.
 Maybe take a backup, who knows?).
-Also, if you are playing Kerbal, please run the config patcher script for your platform. (.cmd for windows, .sh for *nix/OSX)
+Also, if you are playing Kerbal, please run the config patcher script for your platform to attain the best silence. (.cmd for windows, .sh for *nix/OSX)

 Why is the release for 1.7 still transmiting some data!?